MohsenAlyafei/arqamAR/readme.md

 (0.10 NKL) عشر بقشات تركية‎
 ```

+⚠ Note 1: To obtain the correct conversion into Arabic Text, it is important that you state the Gender of your new currency for both the Major Unit and the Minor Unit.

 ***Example 3***

-This example shows how you can create an all new currency using an existing currency data as a shortcut.
+This example shows how you can create an all new currency **using an existing currency data** as a shortcut.

 Let us create the old French currency 'Franc' (old ISO code FRF) and it had the sub-unit 'Centime'.